 Malone, a human trafficking “abolitionist” uses his talents, experiences and relationships to fight for the eradication of child sex slavery.
 Kevin is the Founder and Executive Director of Protect The P.A.T.H.
 (People Against Trafficking Humans), and President/Co-Founder of the United States Institute Against Human Trafficking.
 Both are ministries dedicated and committed to ending the sex slavery of minors in American cities, communities and neighborhoods.
 Each ministry seeks to bring awareness, prevention, rescue assistance and restoration to children.
-The model implemented is a proven, evidence based approach that utilizes collaboration among experienced leaders, experts, survivors, professionals and service providers in all sectors of human trafficking to battle America’s “slave problem.”
+The model implemented is a proven, evidence-based approach that utilizes collaboration among experienced leaders, experts, survivors, professionals and service providers in all sectors of human trafficking to battle America’s “slave problem.”
 Malone believes that all people are called to seek justice, rescued the oppressed and defend the orphan.
-He likes to quote Edmund Burke, “all that is necessary for the triumph of evil is for good men and women to do nothing!”
+President Donald J. Trump appointed Kevin in October 2019 to his non-partisan Public-Private Partnership Advisory Council to End Human Trafficking.

 Kevin played baseball at the University of Louisville, where he is a member of the school’s Athletic Hall of Fame, and in 1980 earned his Bachelor’s Degree in Justice Administration.
 Drafted by the Cleveland Indians, Malone played one season in the NY-Penn League.
 In 1985, after working towards his Master’s Degree in Theology at Tennessee Temple Theological Seminary, Kevin joined the California Angels as part of the scouting and player development team.
 He also had stints with the Montreal Expos and Minnesota Twins, where he won a World Series ring as the Advance Scout for the exciting 1991 World Series defeating the Atlanta Braves.
 Kevin was named the General Manager of the Montreal Expos in 1994.
 Under his guidance, the Expos rose to national prominence and, in the strike shortened 94’ season, finished with the best record (74-40) in Major League Baseball.

 In 1996, Kevin was named the Assistant General Manager of the Baltimore Orioles and helped assemble a club that advanced to the American League Championships in both 1996 and 1997.
 Kevin retired in 2001 from Major League Baseball after three years as Executive Vice President and General Manager of the Los Angeles Dodgers.
 Since retiring, Kevin worked for Fox Sports (Baseball Analyst) and ESPN’s Baseball Tonight (Trade Analyst).
-After three years of serving at The Master’s College in Los Angeles, Kevin in 2005 began a start-up business venture as an owner of the new Mercedes-Benz of Valencia.
+Kevin in 2005 began a start-up business venture as an owner of the new Mercedes-Benz of Valencia.

-Malone is actively involved in numerous ministry and charitable organizations including; L.A.
-Dream Center, Florida Dream Center, F.A.C.E.S.S, Inner City Visions (providing gang communities help), and Hope for Israel.
+Malone is actively involved in numerous ministry and charitable organizations including; Inner City Visions (providing L.A. gang communities help), ToGETher Freedom, and located in Israel; Hope for Israel, Hayovel, and World Emunah.
 Kevin was an Executive Producer on two films and also helped create the ‘Shawn Movie’ the film about his son’s miraculous healing from a traumatic brain injury.
-In February, 2015 Kevin became an ordained minister.
-He has been married to Marilyn for 35 years.
-They relocated to Las Vegas from L.A. in Feb.
-2018 to fight child sex slavery.
+In February 2015 Kevin became an ordained minister.
+He has been married to Marilyn for 39 years.
+They relocated to Las Vegas from L.A. in February of 2018 to fight child sex slavery.
 They have two children, Shannon and Shawn.

 Prior to founding H2insight in 1997, Vince co-founded BPLS Inc., a technology firm providing an on-line guide to new home subdivisions in the largest building markets throughout the country.